JackFrancisD/pyApolloPhotosDownloader/README.md

  - Once done, write all links to a file whose filename is set by `LINKS_LIST_FILENAME`

-### Contribute
+## Contribute!

 If you give enough of a shit, feel free to submit patches, I'm happy to accept them as I probably won't be improving this script much unless I need it again for something.

-I am aware of all the issues (like no error checking and handling at all), so don't waste your time submitting issues.
+I am aware of all the issues (like no error checking and error handling), so don't waste your time submitting issues.
 If you wanna help, fix them, it's easy as the script is quite simple.